 - Pensions: If you receive a pension, then this steady income stream could help you reduce your reliance on Social Security.

-- Passive income: Income from investments, rental properties, or other passive sources can supplement your early retirement and ease financial constraints.
+- Passive income: Income from investments, rental properties, or other passive income sources can supplement your early retirement and ease financial constraints.

 - Low living expenses: If you have modest lifestyles or live in an area with lower costs of living, you may find it easier to retire earlier.